HLAT: High-quality Large Language Model Pre-trained on AWS Trainium: Introduction

-Even with the powerful AI accelerators, due to the sheer size and complexity of LLMs, it's impractical to train them on a single device.
-In other words, a single accelerator simply doesn't have enough memory or processing power to handle the massive datasets, model parameters, and intricate calculations involved in LLM training.
-Practitioners rely on distributed training libraries~\cite{LLMSurvey} to orchestrate a number of accelerators to conduct the training together.
-Distributed libraries can shard the model parameters and optimizer states across multiple accelerators with different kinds of parallelism strategy.
-They also spread the workload across multiple machines, effectively tapping into a combined pool of resources, allowing to train the models at the scale of multi-billions of parameters.
-Additionally, by splitting the workload, distributed libraries significantly reduce the training time.
+Even with the powerful AI accelerators, due to the sheer size and complexity of LLMs, it's impractical to train them on a single device which has limited memory and processing power to handle the massive datasets, model parameters, and intricate calculations involved in LLM training.
+Practitioners rely on distributed training libraries~\cite{rasley2020deepspeed,shoeybi2020megatronlm,FairScale2021,zhao2023pytorch} to orchestrate a number of accelerators to conduct the training together.
+Distributed libraries can shard the model parameters and optimizer states across multiple accelerators with different kinds of parallelism strategy, allowing training of models with multi-billion parameters.
+They also spread the workload across multiple machines, effectively tapping into a combined pool of resources, to significantly reduce the training time.

-Although there have been many successful demonstrations of pre-training LLMs on conventional accelerators (GPUs and TPUs) using state-of-the-art distributed training libraries \cite{rasley2020deepspeed,shoeybi2020megatronlm,FairScale2021,zhao2023pytorch}, training LLMs with billions of parameters on AWS \trainium~ is still challenging.
-First, \trainium~ uses a relatively nascent software ecosystem ranging from runtime, compiler, to distributed training library.
+Although there have been many successful demonstrations of pre-training LLMs on conventional accelerators (GPUs and TPUs) using state-of-the-art distributed training libraries \cite{rasley2020deepspeed,shoeybi2020megatronlm,FairScale2021,zhao2023pytorch}, training LLMs with billions of parameters on AWS \trainium~is still challenging.
+First, \trainium~uses a relatively nascent software ecosystem ranging from runtime, compiler, to distributed training library.
 The training script developed for other accelerators needs to be adjusted to comply with the low-level APIs and operators supported by \trainium.
-Second, the optimal training configurations that ensure stable convergence and optimal training throughput may also differ from other accelerators, e.g., level of precision, dimensions of 3D parallelism, compiler flags to mention a few.
-On the other hand, Amazon EC2 \trn1 instance, equipped with AWS \trainium~ accelerators, provides the comparable computation power to Amazon EC2 \emph{p4d} instance, equipped with Nvidia A100 40GB GPUs, but comes with only ~60\% of the price (details in Section~\ref{sec:back}).
-This makes it appealing to fully utilize the compute power of AWS \trainium~ for LLM pre-training.
+Second, the optimal training configurations that ensure stable convergence and optimal training throughput may also differ from other accelerators, such as level of precision, dimensions of 3D parallelism, compiler flags and so on.
+On the other hand, Amazon EC2 \trn1 instance, equipped with AWS \trainium~accelerators, provides the comparable computation power to Amazon EC2 \emph{p4d} instance, equipped with Nvidia A100 40GB GPUs, but comes with only $\sim$60\% of the price.
+This makes it appealing to fully utilize the compute power of AWS \trainium~for LLM pre-training.